How do you select a Rotary Index Drive?

 - Taking into account integration and synchronization with other machines, whether they be on-boarding or off-boarding parts or performing an operation such as filling or machining.

-Before selecting a table, it is important to understand different types of tables and their strengths and limitations.
+Before selecting a rotary index drive, it is important to understand different types of tables and their strengths and limitations.
 Most can be broken up into two categories, indexing tables with cam indexers and indexing tables driven by servo motors.

 Cam Indexers Indexing Table

 Cam indexers, as their name suggests, use a mechanical cam with a machined mathematical motion curve to provide smooth and repeatable motion to position the table so that tasks may be performed.
 This is a proven, typically less expensive design that has been used for decades, and is quite accurate and highly precise, but is limited to a fixed set of angles that can be indexed to.